ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * **Requirement Gathering:** Developers understand from client/end user about the expectation from the software.
-* **Organizing Requirements:** Developers prioritize the requirements based on the criticallity of the requirements.
+* **Organizing Requirements:** Developers prioritize the requirements based on the criticality of the requirements.
 * **Negotiation and discussion:** Ambiguous or unrealistic requirements require discussion with various stakeholders.
 * **Documentation:** Functional and non functional requirements need to be documented and made available for the next phase processing.